In comes Stig

 1999 – Keeper Daniel Atherton was born in Haydock.
 He has been with the reds since the age of twelve, signing his first professional contract a year ago.

-1909 - Left-half John McConnell made his reds debut as we lost 3-1 at Aston Villa, with Jack Parkinson netting our consolation from the spot.
+1909 - Half-back John McConnell made his reds debut as we lost 3-1 at Aston Villa, with Jack Parkinson netting our consolation from the spot.
 Joe Bache struck two of his nine goals against the reds, with Harry Hampton bagging one of his fifteen past us.

 More joy against Villa